OmaymaK/OmaymaK/README.md

 - :seedling: Exploring Technical Content Writing.

-- :zap: In my free time, I solve problems on Leetcode and read tech articles.

 - 👯 I’m looking to collaborate on any project.

 - :mailbox:How to reach me: omaymakorbi100@gmail.com